briantoby/GSASIIHelp/docs/mainmenu.md

     * **Auto Import** - This brings up a window that reads in powder diffraction files as they are added to a directory.
 The file extension must determine the importer that will be used and a filter pattern is specified to determine which files will be read (e.g. use "*June23*.fxye" so that only files that contain the string "June23" will be read.

+<a name="FPA_menuitem"></a>
     * **Fit Instr. profile from fundamental parms...** - This option is used to compute instrument parameters from a set of fundamental parameters that describe a constant wavelength (most likely Bragg-Brentano) powder diffraction instrument.
 The user must first specify the data range to be used and then a set of FP (fundamental parameter) values.
 The FP values and a source spectrum can be supplied using a nomenclature similar to Topas (described further below).
 They will then be converted to the SI units and parameter names used in the NIST FPA code.
 Alternately a file can be supplied with the parameter values used directly in that program.
 With this input, a series of peaks are computed across the specified data range and the Instrumental Parameters that determine the instrumental profile (U, V, W, X, Y and SH/L) are determined from those peaks.
 These values are then saved in an instrument parameter file that can be used when reading in new datasets or for pattern simulation.

-## Topas-style Fundamental parameters

-Description of the Topas-style fundamental parameters used as FPA input for GSAS-II

-### Basic Bragg-Brentano parameters

-* **Parameter name (Units)** - Description
-* **divergence (degrees)** - Angle in equatorial plane describing the sample illumination for a Bragg-Brentano instrument
-* **soller_angle (degrees)** - Angular limit for divergence in equatorial plane as limited by Soller collimator(s)
-* **Rs (mm)** - Diffractometer radius: source to sample and sample to detector distance
-* **filament_length (mm)** - Length of x-ray filament when used in “line-focus” (filament oriented along the axial direction)
-* **sample_length (mm)** - Illuminated sample length in axial direction.
-Typically the same as filament_length.
-* **receiving_slit_length (mm)** - Length of the receiving slit in axial direction.
-Typically the same as filament_length.
-* **LAC_cm (cm<sup>-1</sup>)** - :	The linear absorption coefficient adjusted for the sample packing density.
-* **sample_thickness (mm)** - Thickness of sample measured along the radial direction in the equatorial plane
-* **convolution_steps (none)** - The number of steps used for convolution for each step in the diffraction pattern.
-This results in more smooth convolutions.
-* **source_width (mm)** - Width of x-ray filament in projection in the equatorial plane.
-* **tube-tails_L-tail (mm)** - Width for x-ray intensity occurring beyond the Wehnelt shadow as a projection in the axial direction and measured in the positive two-theta direction.
-* **tube-tails_R-tail (mm)** - Width for x-ray intensity occurring beyond the Wehnelt shadow as a projection in the axial direction and measured in the negative two-theta direction.
-* **tube-tails_rel-I (none)** - Fractional of x-ray intensity found in the tube tails vs. the main peak.
-Note that tube tails are modeled as a step function.

-### Point detector parameter

-* **receiving_slit_width (mm)** - Width of receiving slit placed in front of detector or possibly the diffracted beam monochromator (analyzer) measured in the equatorial plane

-### Linear position-sensitive detector parameter

-* **SiPSD_th2_angular_range (degrees)** - Angular (two-theta) range in equatorial plane that the entire Si PSD subtends (not implemented in Topas)

-### Incident-beam monochromator (IBM) parameters

-* **src_mono_mm (mm)** - Distance between the x-ray source (filament) and the monochromator, measured in the equatorial plane
-* **focus_mono_mm (mm)** - Distance from monochromator crystal to focus slit, measured in the equatorial plane
-* **passband_mistune (none)** - Offset for the tuning of the IBM to the center of the reference line of the spectrum, as a fraction of the IBM bandwidth
-* **mono_src_proj_mn (micron)** - Bandwidth setting for the monochromator as set by the projection width of the xray source on the monochromator along beam direction and in the equatorial plane
-* **passband_shoulder (none)** - Width of transition region from high-intensity, roughly flat region of the x-ray tube output to the to the tube tails region as a fraction of the IBM bandwidth
-* **two_theta_mono (degrees)** - The full diffraction angle of the IBM crystal.
-This will be double the Bragg two-theta angle for the monochromator
-* **mono_slit_attenuation (none)** - The attenuation of the Cu K alpha 2 source lines relative to the K alpha 1 lines as determined by the focal slit

-If you use this, please cite M.H.
-Mendenhall, K. Mullen & J.P.
-Cline (2015), J. Res. of NIST, 120, p223.
-[DOI: 10.6028/jres.120.014](https://doi.org/10.6028/jres.120.014).
-If the incident beam monochromator model is used, please also cite: M.H.
-Mendenhall, D. Black & J.P.
-Cline (2019), J. Appl.
-Cryst., 52, p1087.
-[DOI: 10.1107/S1600576719010951](https://doi.org/10.1107/S1600576719010951).
+Input is [described separately](./FPA.md).

 * **Structure Factor** - Reads single crystal input from a variety of file types.
 Results are placed in the GSAS-II data tree as 'HKLF file name'
     * **F\*\*2 HKL file** - This reads squared structure factors (as F\*\*2) and sig(F\*\*2) from a SHELX format .hkl file.
 The file names are found in a directory dialog; you can change directories as needed.
 You must know the file contains structure factors (as F\*\*2) as the file itself has no internal indication of this.